 For more than a century, the University of Northern Iowa has educated teachers of young children.
 Today, the Early Childhood Education division of the Curriculum & Instruction Department continues to prepare graduates for education leadership roles in Iowa, the United States, and around the world.
-UNI has the state's largest undergraduate early childhood education program, graduating about 100 students each year.
+UNI undergraduate early childhood education majors for teaching infants to third grade with an emphasis on inclusive education.

-The Early Childhood Education program prepares students to teach in current and future classrooms that include children in regular education, those in special education, and those who speak English as a second language.
+The Early Childhood Education program prepares students to teach in current and future classrooms that include children in regular education, those in special education, and those who are culturally and linguistically diverse.
 Possible careers include child care center director, prekindergarten teacher, elementary teacher (K-3rd grade), infant and toddler teacher, or special education teacher for young children with mild to moderate disabilities.

-Beginning in their sophomore (second) year, students observe master teachers and participate in classrooms with children of diverse backgrounds and abilities in highly regarded UNI resource centers including:
+Beginning in their sophomore (second) year, students observe master teachers and participate in classrooms with children of diverse backgrounds and abilities in highly regarded early childhood programs including:

 Hands-on learning and classroom experiences